charles-xyz/charles-xyz/README.md

 ---

 ### 🙋‍♂️ About Me
-I'm a ML Engineer based in the USA 🇺🇸.
-I specialize in building AI-powered products from 0→1, I build thoughtfully- trying to find the simplest/ most scalable solution possible.
+I'm an American Engineer from NYC.
+I specialize in getting products from 0→1.

 I've built everything from LLM-powered evaluation tools for construction bids to personalized training content generators for athletes.
-I enjoy shipping fast, learning deeply, and working across the stack — Python, TypeScript, Terraform, AWS, Docker, Supabase, and more.
+I enjoy shipping fast, implementing cutting edge research, and working across the stack.

-When I’m not tuning models and building product, you’ll find me skiing 🎿, lifting 🏋️‍♂️, or reading about antiquity.
+When I’m not tuning models and building product, you’ll find me skiing 🎿, grappling 🏋️‍♂️, or reading about antiquity.

 ---

 ### 🔭 I’m Currently Working On
-- **[Trubuild](https://trubuild.io/)** Industry leading platform for AI in construction
-- **Explane** Open source tool to learn + navigate codebases quickly
-- **[Dreme](https://dreme.io/)** An actually good AI Chat app
+- **[File AI](https://www.file.ai/)** The industry leading workflow automation company.
+- **[Two Percent Club]** Dedicate 2% of your time every week to charity.
 ---

-### 🌱 I’m Currently Studying & Learning
+### 🌱 I’m Currently Studying & Researching
+- Rust
+- Strategies for high velocity software development
-- CUDA 🧠
+-
-- NVIDIA's LLM Inference Course 🔧
 - Model compression methods
 ---